bmegli/realsense-ir-to-vaapi-h264/README.md

 Install RealSense™ SDK 2.0 as described on [github](https://github.com/IntelRealSense/librealsense)

-HVE is included as submodule, you only need meet its dependencies (FFmpeg).
+HVE is included as submodule, you only need to meet its dependencies (FFmpeg).

 HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg).